dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Kernel Panic `AppleIntelMCEReporter`

 With macOS catalina, dual socket support is broken, and a fun fact about AMD firmware is that some boards will actually report multiple socketed CPUs.
-To fix this, add [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip) to both
+To fix this, add [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip) to both EFI/OC/Kexts and config.plist -> Kernel -> Add

 ## Kernel Panic `AppleIntelCPUPowerManagement`